-Shortlist: This consists of no less than three consultants chosen by the Technical Review Committee.
-These consultants will be required to submit written proposals and present oral proposals for the required work in order to be considered for final selection.
+Shortlist: This consists of three (3) consultants chosen by the Technical Review Committee.
+These consultants will be required to present oral proposals for the required work in order to be considered for final selection.

-Technical Review Committee: A Technical Review Committee will be assigned the responsibility to evaluate the letters of interest and statements of qualifications and make shortlist selections.
-This Committee will also be assigned the responsibility to evaluate the written and oral proposals submitted by the shortlisted consultants and rank the firms in priority order.
+Technical Review Committee: A Technical Review Committee will be assigned the responsibility to evaluate the proposals and make shortlist selections.
+This Committee will also be assigned the responsibility to evaluate the oral proposals by the shortlisted consultants and rank the firms in priority order.